rust-lang/book/src/ch03-05-control-flow.md

 ## Control Flow

-Deciding whether or not to run some code depending on if a condition is true, or deciding to run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
+Decisions on whether or not to run some code depending on if a condition is true, or deciding to run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
 The most common constructs that let us control the flow of execution of our Rust code are `if` expressions and loops.

 ### `if` Expressions

 An `if` expression allows us to branch our code depending on conditions.
-We provide a condition and then say, "If this condition is met, then run this block of code.
+We provide a condition and then say, "If this condition is met, run this block of code.
 If the condition is not met, do not run this block of code."

 Let’s make a new project to explore `if`, called `branches`.
 In `src/main.rs`,